 When life gives you leftovers…turn them into soup!
 Give each of your guests more than just turkey to go home with by preparing this recipe card.
 This easy detail ensures your title as Most Thoughtful Host.
 It’s simple: just take down our recipe for our Turkey Tortilla Soup.
 Pick up a few blank cards and write the recipe on each card.
 At the end of the night, when your friends and family are packing up, hand them the recipe cards so they can make their own Thanksgiving leftover soup tomorrow!

 Here’s a crafty décor trick that takes only a minute to do!
 Pick up a few round gourds to spread out around your table.
 Take a small serrated knife and carefully cut a circle around the center of each gourd to create your opening.
 Clean out the center so it’s completely empty.
 Next, put a tiny tealight at the center of your gourd.
 Dim the lights and let the candle glow to create a warm ambiance in your home before dinner.

 How do you create an inviting Thanksgiving table?
 Is it a coloring mat for the kids’ table?
 An embroidered tablecloth with the family name?
 Do you add each person’s painted handprint to your runner?
 We want to see your family traditions!
-Tag us @Lenox on Facebook or @lenoxusa on Instagram.
+Tag us @lenox on Instagram and Facebook.